 This great gate features tiny metal motorcycles.
 This would be a great design idea for anyone who is a motorcycle enthusiast or maybe even an actual motorcycle dealership.
 Adding little elements like these to this gate makes the property fun and unusual.
 It’s a great way to add some intrigue without having to go all out on landscape or yard structures.
 Depending on the size of the property you could even line the whole fence with decorative elements like these.

-21. Black and Green
+Black & Green

 This gorgeous black garden gate stands out against all the lush green from the surrounding landscape.
-Color play is so important when adding a decorative gate such as the one depicted.
+The color play is so important when adding a decorative gate such as the one depicted.
 Black is a classic wrought iron look, so you could easily incorporate a black gate to almost any type of outdoor scene imaginable.
 It will always be in style and it will always look great.

 This gorgeous mansion looks that much more impressive due to this fantastic wrought iron gate.
 The wonderfully intricate design at the top of the gate is a work of art all in itself, yet it seems minimalistic at the same time.
 The gate is simple yet elegant, which is the perfect setting for an already impressive household beyond the gate.
-When it comes to estate gates or fencing, delicate detail and subtle hints go so much farther than over the top glamour.
+When it comes to estate gates or fencing, delicate detail and subtle hints go so much farther than over-the-top glamour.

 This impressive stone and iron gate appears that it can easily slide into place.
 This would be a great gate to have at the entrance to an ornate garden or museum area where the contents beyond the wall should be kept hidden and safe.
 Using the brick and stone in this setup is a great way to incorporate all those earthy elements with an interesting spin to it.
-The slabs of iron on this fence makes this gate look impressive just in the fact it’s a massive iron wall.
+The slabs of iron on this fence make this gate look impressive just in the fact it’s a massive iron wall.

 This classic wrought iron gate peeks out of its lush fence as if you’ve just stumbled upon the entrance to a secret garden.
 This is a great idea for a garden courtyard or covered patio area that you want to house guests in.
-The wonderful green of the vines or shrubs around the gate gives this scene a mysterious feel all while incorporating the beautiful elements of nature.
+The wonderful green of the vines or shrubs around the gate gives this scene a mysterious feel, all while incorporating the beautiful elements of nature.
 Imagine getting invited to brunch at an establishment like this?
 It’s a truly elegant setup.

 These ornate metal gates are impressive all on their own.
 Just look at all that artistic detail!
 The forged metal in these gates depict intricate designs and fabulous colors that would be the perfect addition to an outdoor café or restaurant courtyard.
 The navy or darker blue color paired with the alabaster white trim makes this gate one of the most unique fences you can probably ever see out there.
-The green plants peeking along the sides gives it that playful natural element, too.
+The green plants peeking along the sides give it that playful natural element, too.

 This impressive ornamental wrought iron gate features a massive tree overseeing the hillside.
 I’d half expect to see this kind of structure at the entrance of a safari park or outdoor range.
 Whatever lies beyond that gate, its guests will certainly be delighted by this beautiful structure.
-That classic wrought iron work is twisted into this tree so perfectly that even the tiny little leaves are in detail.
+That classic wrought ironwork is twisted into this tree so perfectly that even the tiny little leaves are in detail.
 Sunsets must look gorgeous at the top of this hill through this wrought iron design.

 Garden Fence Gate Ideas

 Reminiscent of a scene from an English countryside, this delightful garden is encircled by an equally delightful gate.
-Using various implements in raw wood, stone and wrought iron, this fence is the perfect match to this quaint little garden inside of it.
+Using various implements in raw wood, stone, and wrought iron, this fence is the perfect match to the quaint little garden inside of it.
 The gate opens up to a stone pathway that leads you through this lush garden that cuts right through some of the most beautiful blooming flowers you can see.
 Imagine what this scene must smell like?

-This garden fence has more of that perimeter fence feel, but isn’t lacking in style.
-The classic iron, wide spaced fence gives the impression that the property owners don’t want trespassers, but they aren’t afraid to show off their beautiful landscape either.
-The sleek black poles in this fence are cut square shaped and feature a ball embellishment at the top.
+This garden fence has more of that perimeter fence feel but isn’t lacking in style.
+The classic iron, wide-spaced fence gives the impression that the property owners don’t want trespassers, but they aren’t afraid to show off their beautiful landscape either.
+The sleek black poles in this fence are cut square-shaped and feature a ball embellishment at the top.
 The fence is elegant, but most certainly serves a very important purpose, as well.

 This gorgeous stone and iron gated archway looks like something you’d find off one of the hills in northern California.
-I can see plenty of wineries using entranceways such as this one depicted because they are beautiful, stylish and classic in design.
-The bolt on this iron gate almost seems vintage, as well, just adding to that classic feel.
+I can see plenty of wineries using entranceways such as this one depicted because they are beautiful, stylish, and classic in design.
+The bolt on this iron gate almost seems vintage as well, just adding to that classic feel.
 The aged brick about the fence brings that great natural feel to the scene, as well.

-30. Complete with Flowers
+Complete With Flowers

 This colorful scene depicts a gorgeous white gate with adjoining fencing perfect for creeping vines and flowering bushes.
 All the colors in the scene make this look elegant and absolutely breathtaking.
 Using the fencing and gate as a planter at the top just makes the scene more unique.
 Being able to house so many flowers must make this outdoor area smell fantastic!
 Imagine sipping tea for a mid-morning breakfast picnic with all these beautiful flowers in plain sight.

-31. Entrance to Beauty
+Entrance To Beauty

-32. Small Garden Fence
+Small Garden Fence

 Just because your garden area might be a bit on the small side, doesn’t mean you can’t have an awesome fence around it!
 Encircle your garden area with this cute wooden fence and gate design.
-Keep it simple with that natural wood, but spruce it up with great design work such as that lattice style wall and slatted walls.
+Keep it simple with that natural wood, but spruce it up with great design work such as that lattice-style wall and slatted walls.
 You can do so much when using wood as a fencing material and this tiny garden scene is the perfect example of that versatility.

-This charming garden scene features an abundance of beautiful flowers, plenty of lush greenery and a great garden gate.
+This charming garden scene features an abundance of beautiful flowers, plenty of lush greenery, and a great garden gate.
 Incredibly unique in design, this quaint garden gate features a flower hold right on the actual gate.
 This would be perfect for adding a smaller flowering plant or a tiny floral push so that fresh flowers spill out from it.
 The holder on this gate appears to be tin or metal, while the actual gate itself could be made of iron or wood.

-34. White Garden Entrance
+White Garden Entrance

-35. Low and Lovely
+Low & Lovely

 This cute white gate is the perfect partner to this lower black iron fence.
 This would be the perfect kind of gate and fence combination for a small garden or outdoor courtyard area.
-Imagine rows of tiny vegetables silently growing inside a fenced in area like this?
+Imagine rows of tiny vegetables silently growing inside a fenced-in area like this?
 A smaller fence would be a good addition for separating garden beds or just for adding some character and design to an existing garden with flowering bushes and trees.

 This impressive gate brings so many elements to the garden area, it’s almost stately.
-The iron work within the gate is both intricate and impressive, while the adjoining walls offer a great subdued background so this gate can shine all on its own.
+The ironwork within the gate is both intricate and impressive, while the adjoining walls offer a great subdued background so this gate can shine all on its own.
 The lamps on either side of the gate and the covered overhead area make this scene incredibly unique and the design meshes well with the rest of the property.

-37. Eclectic Garden Door
+Eclectic Garden Door

-This adorable little garden is encircled with a fence that is eclectic in design and useful in purpose.
-Using a garden fence is sometimes an absolute need if you have little pests like rabbits or opossums trying to break in and score some free vegetables.
+This adorable little garden is encircled by a fence that is eclectic in design and useful in purpose.
+Using a garden fence is sometimes an absolute need if you have little pests like rabbits or possums trying to break in and score some free vegetables.
 This doesn’t mean you need to add something harsh or unflattering to your garden area.
 This fence is a perfect depiction of simplicity and class.
 The wide frame and the large, flat stones at the base of the fence give this scene an eclectic feel, all while serving a great purpose.

 Sliding Fence Gate Designs

 This sliding gate has been painted a gorgeous, bold color.
 Again, using color in a fencing idea is a great way to add so much character to the simplest designs.
 The rock walls parallel to the gate bring in the texture and natural element to the scene since this gate seems to be predominantly made of steel or metal.
-Most sliding gates do have to be a metal, since they typically slide into an adjoining metal sheath.
+Most sliding gates do have to be metal since they typically slide into an adjoining metal sheath.

-39. Slatted Sliding Fence
+Slatted Sliding Fence

-40. Lacquered Up with Wood
+Lacquered Up With Wood